| Cast & Crew

 Will Oliver

-Will is honored to take his first steps onto the Goppert Theatre stage in his debut performance in The Mousetrap as Giles Ralston.
+Will Oliver plays Big Brother and numerous roles in 1984.
+He recently appeared in The Mousetrap as Giles Ralston.
 Will has been an avid member of the performing arts community in Kansas City for over a decade.
 He has been in countless productions throughout his primary schooling career and has appeared in productions through Shawnee Mission’s Theatre in the Park and The Barn Players.
 He is thrilled to take his next big leap and study theatre at the collegiate level.
 Will is a scholarship student on track to receive a BFA with a focus on Acting.
-He thanks Matt Schwader for giving him this opportunity, director Todd Lanker for the chance to work on this production, and his family and dear friends for their love and encouragement every step of the way.
+He thanks Matt Schwader for giving him this opportunity, and his family and dear friends for their love and encouragement every step of the way.

 Shannon Smith-Regnier (Costume Designer)